S-Spence/S-Spence.github.io/README.md

 ### Communicating to Stakeholders:

 I also gained experience communicating with stakeholders during my time with Unity Technologies.
 I attended daily standup meetings where I explained to the team my progress from the day before, any blockages, and my plans for completing my current tasks.
 I gained more experience communicating with stakeholders during my computer science capstone class at Southern New Hampshire University.
-During this course, I was able to take my full-stack project from the planning phases to a production build on Heroku while reporting progress to my instructor each week.
+During this course, I took a full-stack project from the planning phases to a production build on Heroku while reporting progress to my instructor each week.
 I incorporated my instructor’s feedback and polished my project throughout the course.
 The sections below outline the project’s enhancements.

 ### Data Structures and Algorithms: